ChickenProp/chickenprop.github.com/drafts/why-im-punching-you.md

 So she writes an essay in which:

-1. She proposes a theory for when punching people is better than the alternative.
+1. She proposes a theory for when punching people is better than the alternatives.
 (She readily admits that the theory is not complete, nor is it intended to be, but it covers part of the space.)

 2. She describes the situation with Bob, and how the theory justifies punching him.